Cambridge Union: Speakers and debates

 The Union puts on a wide variety of events for its members, but is best known for its Thursday night debates and individual speaker events.
 In both of these, leading figures from public life are invited to discuss something of interest to the membership.
 One of the Union's most famous debates in recent years was between Richard Dawkins and Rowan Williams in February 2013, on the motion, 'This House Believes Religion has no place in the 21st Century', which was rejected by the assembled members.
-The Union's debates regarding religion have also created several controversial incidents, including in October 2014, when Peter Hitchens, speaking in favour of the motion 'This House Regrets the Rise of New Atheism', appeared to break the rules of the House by physically intimidating Lord Desai after a heated exchange.
+The Union's debates regarding religion have also created several controversial incidents, including in October 2013, when Peter Hitchens, speaking in favour of the motion ‘This House Regrets the Rise of New Atheism’, appeared to break the rules of the House by physically intimidating Lord Desai after a heated exchange.

-Speakers hosted by the Union have included:
+1965 Baldwin-Buckley Debate

+Arguably the most notable debate to have been held at the Union was the 1965 Baldwin–Buckley debate.
+The debate, which was televised by the BBC, featured writer and civil rights activist James Baldwin and leading American conservative intellectual William F. Buckley.
+The motion under consideration was that ‘This House Believes The American Dream is at the Expense of the American Negro’ and the proposition won by a landslide.
+At the time the debate received extensive coverage on both sides of the Atlantic, and in subsequent years has come to be seen as a significant moment in the US Civil Rights Movement.

+Speakers

+The Union has a long history of receiving addresses from prominent figures.
+Past high-profile speakers include: